Cimarron Hills, Colorado: Transportation

 Highway: Cimarron Hills is 1.5 miles north of U.S. Highway 24.
 It is also 9 miles from Interstate 25.

 Air: The community is three miles north of the Colorado Springs Airport.

-Rail: (Historical information) In 1888, the Chicago, Rock Island and Pacific Railroad began construction of a main line between Limon and Colorado Springs, passing through Cimarron Hills.
+Rail: In 1888, the Chicago, Rock Island and Pacific Railroad began construction of a main line between Limon and Colorado Springs, passing through Cimarron Hills.
 The Rocky Mountain Rocket provided passenger service from 1939 to 1966.
-In later years, the Cadillac and Lake City Railroad provided service between Cimarron Hills and Limon.
-Although the tracks were removed in the 1980s, the railroad grade can still be seen as a prominent U-shape in aerial images of Cimarron Hills.
+In later years, the Cadillac and Lake City Railway provided service between Cimarron Hills and Limon.
+Although the tracks were removed in 1993, the railroad grade can still be seen as a prominent U-shape in aerial images of Cimarron Hills.

 Education

 The CDP is divided between School District 49 to the north (with most of the CDP) and the Colorado Springs School District 11 to the south.